SerCom-KC/cartoon-network-schedule/next-showings.md

 ## DISCLAIMER
 **This is an auto-generated page based on upcoming showing data of each series.
 All data is pulled from official schedule APIs and is correct at time of publication.
 Some time slots might be missing due to API limits or unknown series identifiers.
 Please do not contact any Cartoon Network employee on social media regarding any schedule information this page provides.**

-_Last Update: May 29, 2018 at 10:32:36 UTC_
+_Last Update: May 30, 2018 at 13:08:45 UTC_

 ## Missing time slots
 If no upcoming new/returning series exists in the next 2 weeks, the missing time slots might be one of the following:
-For missing time slots on May 31st and/or after: The Amazing World of Gumball
-For missing time slots on June 1st and/or after: Teen Titans Go!
+For missing time slots on June 1st and/or after: The Amazing World of Gumball, Teen Titans Go!
-For missing time slots on June 4th and/or after: Craig of the Creek
+For missing time slots on June 5th and/or after: Unikitty!, Craig of the Creek
-For missing time slots on June 5th and/or after: Unikitty!
 For missing time slots on June 10th and/or after: Clarence
 For missing time slots on June 12th and/or after: Ben 10

 ## Known schedule

-### Tuesday, May 29th
-06:00AM Steven Universe - Island Adventure
-06:15AM Justice League Action - Watchtower Tours
-06:30AM Teen Titans - Winner Take All
-07:00AM Ben 10 - Out to Launch
-07:15AM The Amazing World of Gumball - The Lady
-07:30AM The Amazing World of Gumball - The Sucker; The Best
-08:00AM The Amazing World of Gumball - The Worst; The Vegging
-08:30AM Teen Titans Go! - Truth, Justice, and What?; Beast Man
-09:00AM Teen Titans Go! - Two Bumble Bees and a Wasp; Oil Drums
-09:30AM The Amazing World of Gumball - The Procrastinators; The Shell
-10:00AM The Amazing World of Gumball - The Mirror; The Burden
-10:30AM Craig of the Creek - Itch to Explore; The Brood
-11:00AM Teen Titans Go! - Video Game References; Cool School
-11:30AM Teen Titans Go! - Kicking a Ball and Pretending to Be Hurt; Head Fruit
-12:00PM Teen Titans Go! - Mouth Hole; Hot Garbage
-12:30PM The Amazing World of Gumball - The Detective; The Heist
-01:00PM The Amazing World of Gumball - The Singing; The Fury
-01:30PM Unikitty! - Sparkle Matter Matters; Stuck Together
-02:00PM Cartoon Network Movie - Alvin and the Chipmunks: The Road Chip
-04:00PM Cartoon Network Movie - Lego DC Comics Super Heroes: The Flash; Beast Girl
-06:00PM Teen Titans Go! - Flashback
-06:30PM The Amazing World of Gumball - The Origins; The Origins Part 2
-07:00PM Craig of the Creek - The Final Book; Itch to Explore
-07:30PM The Amazing World of Gumball - The Fridge; The Remote

 ### Wednesday, May 30th
 06:00AM Steven Universe - Keep Beach City Weird!